wxsd-sales/wx1-ic-lab-2025/04-ai-agent-create.md

 12. Go to **Webex Connect Flow Builder Fulfillment** at the bottom of the page.
 Select the _Fullfillment Flows_ Service and the _Create Appointment_ Flow.

 13. Click on **Save** to finish this section

+Mission accomplished!
+Learn how to build a Webex AI Agent.